JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

     - Kotlin
 ---

-Firebase Cloud Functions provide an easy way to execute JavaScript on Google’s servers, and call this code from your own apps.
+Firebase Cloud Functions provide an easy way to execute JavaScript on Google's servers, and call this code from your own apps.
 It removes the need to manually manage any sort of server, and can be up and running very quickly.
-Firebase’s free plan is somewhat limited, and cannot make network requests to other servers, but it can do plenty of processing.
+Firebase's free plan is somewhat limited, and cannot make network requests to other servers, but it can do plenty of processing.

 This post is part of [The Complete Guide to Firebase](/search/?q=firebase).
-Throughout this tutorial, you’ll need access to the [Firebase Cloud Functions dashboard](https://console.firebase.google.com/u/0/project/_/functions/list), and the [official documentation](https://cloud.google.com/functions/docs/) may be useful too.
+Throughout this tutorial, you'll need access to the [Firebase Cloud Functions dashboard](https://console.firebase.google.com/u/0/project/_/functions/list), and the [official documentation](https://cloud.google.com/functions/docs/) may be useful too.

 ## Implementation